Osiel Cárdenas Guillén: Cárdenas' arrest and extradition

 United States v.
-Cárdenas-Guillén
+Cárdenas Guillén

 In 2007, Osiel Cárdenas was extradited to the United States and charged with conspiracy to traffic large amounts of marijuana and cocaine, violating the Continuing Criminal Enterprise Statute (also known as The Kingpin Statute), and for threatening two U.S. federal officers.
 The standoff the two agents had with the drug lord in 1999 in the city of Matamoros led to the U.S. indicting Cárdenas and pressuring the Mexican government to capture him.
 In 2010 he was sentenced to 25 years in prison after being charged with 22 federal charges; the courtroom was locked and the public prevented from witnessing the proceedings.
 The proceedings took place in the United States District Court for the Southern District of Texas in the border city of Brownsville.
 Cárdenas was isolated from interacting with other prisoners at ADX Florence.
 He was transferred to USP Florence High, then to USP Lewisburg, and finally to USP Terre Haute.

 Nearly $30 million of the former drug lord's assets were distributed among several Texas law enforcement agencies.
 In exchange for a 25-year sentence, he agreed to collaborate with U.S. agents in intelligence information.
 The U.S. federal court awarded two helicopters owned by Osiel Cárdenas to the Business Development Bank of Canada and GE Canada Equipment Financing respectively; and both of them were bought using "drug proceeds".

+On 30 August 2024, US officials announced that Cárdenas had been released from prison and was now in the custody of U.S. Immigration and Customs Enforcement.
+In December 2024, Cárdenas was returned to Mexico and was immediately arrested and incarcerated at the maximum-security Altiplano prison outside Mexico City to face criminal charges in his home country.